-We provide best practices, evidenced-based programs to our kids designed to teach them about how they got into "the life", how coercion works, what to watch for, and how to get out of the life when they are ready.
-You couple this with skill building in a safe environment, these youth have a chance.
+We provide best practices, evidenced based programs to our kids designed to teach them how they got into "the life", how coercion works, what to watch for, and how to get out of "the life" when they are ready.
+You couple this with skill building in a safe environment, these kids have a chance.
 What gets in the way, is the current structure required by being a QRTP.
-The area we fall short on is the recommended length of stay that these youth require to make the significant changes to keep them safe.

-As I mentioned Home on the Range is currently a QRTP.
+As I mentioned Home on the Range is a QRTP.
 There are, however, aspects of this structure that are not conducive to some of the best practices identified in the body of research on sexually exploited and trafficked youth.
-For example, research recommends an 18-24 month stay for this population, something not allowed under the QRTP parameters.

 We agree that children should be placed in home settings as soon as safely possible.
 The Family First Prevention Services Act itself, however, recognized that there exist some populations who will need additional time.
-This is why the federal law allows QRTPs as well as placements that provide "high quality residential care and support services to children and youth who have been found to be, or are at the risk of becoming, sex trafficking victims, in accordance with each state's policies and procedures."
+This is why federal law allows QRTPs as well as placements that provide "high quality residential care and support services to children and youth who have been found to be, or are at the risk of becoming, sex trafficking victims, in accordance with each state's policies and procedures."

-Senate Bill 2341 would allow the state to begin the process of exercising the additional option under the Family First Prevention Services Act.
+Senate Bill 2341 would allow the state to begin the process of exercising this option under the Family First Prevention Services Act.

 Youth who qualify for this program would be of little or no additional cost to the state, they would just be receiving services under a different umbrella.
-While the length of placement would be longer, the numerous repeat stays is likely to shrink per national research recommendations.
-Home on the Range would of course continue to track the length of stay, and repeat admissions with both programs to continue to ensure we are being good financial stewards while providing the best care to our youth.
+While the length of placement would be longer, the numerous repeat stays is likely to shrink per national research findings.
+Home on the Range would of course, continue to track length of stay and repeat admissions with both our QRTP and exploited and trafficked specific program, to ensure we are good financial stewards while providing the best care to our youth.